MaluwaLMK/maluwalmk/_posts/2015-1-25-Extracting-Eigenvalues from-a-Linear-Regression-in-R.md

 }
 ```

-For example, using cars data from the R dataset package we can extract eigenvalues and eigenvectors of a \textbf{X'X} matrix which can be used to assess multicollinearity of regressors in a linear regression.
+For example, using cars data from the R dataset package we can extract eigenvalues and eigenvectors of a *X\'X* matrix which can be used to assess multicollinearity of regressors in a linear regression.

 ```r
 data(cars)